Fired Google memo writer draws scorn, cheers and a job offer

 Damore said he would fight the dismissal, noting that he had filed a complaint with the U.S. National Labor Relations Board before the firing.

-Google, owner of the world's most used search engine, is based in Mountain View, Calif.
+Google is based in Mountain View, Calif.
 The company said it could not talk about individual employee cases.
-(Additional reporting by Taylor Harris and Gabriella Borter in New York and Salvador Rodriguez and Jonathan Weber in San Francisco)
+(Reporting by Jonathan Allen and Taylor Harris in New York; Additional reporting Jonathan Weber in San Francisco and Gabriella Borter in New York; Writing by Jonathan Allen, editing by Bernard Orr)